How Netflix plans on owning your kids’ screen time

 Kids are also some of Netflix’s biggest users, as anyone with a child in the house knows, and they are a huge driver for any streaming service, period.
 Sixty percent of Netflix’s members watch kids’ programming, and in the last month, 50 million unique Netflix profiles streamed kids’ titles.
 This explains why Netflix is investing so heavily in the space.
 According to the venture capital firm Loup Ventures, Netflix is expected to spend $1.1 billion, or 11% of its overall original content budget this year, on animation.
 The hope is to churn out more globally appealing series like Boss Baby, as well as to ward off growing competition from the likes of Disney, which, having ended its licensing deal with Netflix at the end of last year, is about to launch its own family entertainment streaming service, Disney+.
 Hulu and Amazon are also aggressively upping their spends on kids’ content.

 But while companies like Disney are using streaming to lean ever deeper into its portfolio of brands–from Pixar to Walt Disney Animation to Marvel–Netflix sees kids’ shows and movies as a way to further the company’s overall mission, which is to be everything to every person on earth.
-That means investing in not only TV shows, but also artistically ambitious feature films like the upcoming Klaus from Despicable Me co-creator Sergio Pablos, and Over the Moon, which Glen Keane is directing.
+That means investing in not only TV shows, but also artistically ambitious feature films like the upcoming Klaus from Despicable Me co-creator Sergio Pablos, and Over the Moon, which Glen Keane is directing, and Netflix and Pearl Studios are producing.

 “We want to have the favorite show of everybody in the household,” Cobb says.
 “So whether it’s a preschool child or an 8-year-old girl or a 13-year-old boy or parents that want to hang out with their kids and watch something together–we want to make sure that we have all of that content available.”